Building AI Agents for Product Teams: A Practical Guide

 Scaling Product Management Without Scaling Headcount

-In high-growth, multi-product environments, product management can hit a wall.
+In high-growth, multi-product organizations, product management can hit a wall.
 The frameworks and processes that worked at one product and one roadmap often struggle to scale to multiple platforms, varied customer segments, and competing priorities.

 As Group Product Manager at TrustFlight, I oversee a portfolio of aviation safety and compliance products used by organizations with thousands of employees.
 My role is equal parts strategy, execution and systems design — ensuring that our teams operate from consistent frameworks while still moving quickly.